 *Please note, Green Bazaar and Falcon Farm are not available on Mondays

 Transfer to the hotel.

 Kaindy Lake (birch lake) is situated among magnificent pine forests at an altitude of 2000 meters above sea level and is famous for its origin.
-It was formed in 1911 due to the powerful earthquake that triggered the landslide blocked the valley by the natural dam, and the water has flooded the valley.
-The water of the lake is very cold, that is why the needles of the flooded trees are well preserved and clearly visible through the transparent surface of the water, and dry stems of fir trees overlook the water surface, like the masts of the submarine squadron.
-It is impossible to describe in words all this mystical splendor of the lake – it is necessary to go there and see everything with own eyes.
+It was formed in 1911 due to the powerful earthquake that triggered the landslide that blocked the valley by the natural dam, and the water flooded the valley.
+The water of the lake is very cold, which is why the needles of the flooded trees are well preserved and clearly visible through the transparent surface of the water, and dry stems of fir trees overlook the water’s surface, like the masts of the submarine squadron.
+It is impossible to describe in words all this mystical splendor of the lake – it is necessary to go there and see everything with your own eyes.